getify/You-Dont-Know-JS/types & grammar/apA.md

 We know and can rely upon the fact that the JS language itself has one standard and is predictably implemented by all the modern browsers/engines.
 This is a very good thing!

 But JavaScript rarely runs in isolation.
-It runs in an environment mixed in with code from third-party libraries, and sometimes it even runs in engines/environments that differ from browsers.
+It runs in an environment mixed in with code from third-party libraries, and sometimes it even runs in engines/environments that differ from those found in browsers.

 Paying close attention to these issues improves the reliability and robustness of your code!